chdeese/SimpleLevelGenerator/DOCUMENTATION.md

 **Beginning Rooms require an entry socket to represent the position to align the open entrance doorway.**
 ### __Socket Naming Conventions__
 Note: Case Sensitive
+- *Room Center Position*: include "centersocket" anywhere in the name of the socket.
 - *Spawners*: include "spawnersocket" anywhere in the name of the socket.
-- *Doorways*: include "doorwaysocket" anywhere in the name of the socket.
+- *Doorways*: include "doorsocket" anywhere in the name of the socket.
 - *Entry*: include "entrysocket" anywhere in the name of the socket.

 ## Classes: